 A second concern is to ensure that retirement benefits are available for retirement income.
 Just as preretirement distributions may be spent for current consumption at retirement, lump-sum retirement distributions may be spent early in retirement reducing retirement income in later vulnerable years.
-This concern dovetails with other equity issues related to spousal benefits.
-The Retirement Equity Act of 1984 expanded ERISA by requiring that spouses explicitly sign-off on benefit distributions made in other than the joint and survivor form.
-(ERISA made the joint and survivor annuity the normal option for married couples.)
+This concern dovetails the Retirement Equity Act of 1984 which requires that both spouses agree in writing to any benefit distributions in other than the joint and survivor form.
 Concern about the form of distribution was motivated by evidence that widows usually have significantly lower income than married couples.
-Recent concerns are, in part, motivated by the knowledge that older retirees often have lower income than recent retirees.
+Recent concerns are also motivated by the knowledge that older retirees often have lower income than younger retirees.

 Under the Pension Portability Act, joint and survivor distributions would be required for SEPs and portable pension plans.
 Annuity payments would be provided unless specifically waived by the participant and the participant's spouse.
-Under the Portable Pension Plan Act, the normal benefit option would be a stream of payments for life unless another form of distribution were requested by both spouses.
-Under the Pension